vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

 # Creating a cluster

-The tool requires a simple configuration file in order to create/upgrade/delete clusters, in the YAML format like in the example below (commented lines are for optional settings):
+The tool needs a basic configuration file, written in YAML format, to handle tasks like creating, upgrading, or deleting clusters.
+Below is an example where commented lines indicate optional settings:

 ```yaml
 ---